-This Orange Slice Cake Recipe is a moist old fashioned fruitcake made with candy orange slices, nuts, dates and coconut, mellowed with a yummy orange glaze, revving up your nostalgia.
+This Orange Slice Cake Recipe is a moist old fashioned fruitcake made with candy orange slices, nuts, dates and coconut, mellowed with a yummy orange glaze, a popular Southern cake sure to rev up your nostalgia.

 She said, "Why yes, if you don't it won't be as moist.
 You have to use a brown paper bag!"

 I didn't have the heart to tell her that I hadn't done that in years and I still have a moist cake.

 I haven't seen those paper bags in years.